knope-dev/knope/docs/src/config/step/PrepareRelease.md

 prerelease_label = "rc"
 ```

-If your prerelease workflow is exactly like your release workflow, you can instead temporarily add a prerelease label by passing the `--prerelease-label` option to `knope` or by setting the `KNOPE_PRERELEASE_LABEL` environment variable.
+If your prerelease workflow is exactly like your release workflow, you can instead temporarily add a prerelease label by passing the [`--prerelease-label` option](../../introduction.md#--prerelease-label) or by setting the `KNOPE_PRERELEASE_LABEL` environment variable.
 This option overrides any set `prerelease_label` for any workflow run.

 ### Going from Pre-release to Full Release